gchurch/ClassroomApi/README.md

 # ClassroomApi

 I have implemented a classroom API using ASP.NET Core.
 The API includes endpoints for classes, teachers and students.
 I use EF Core in order to interact with an SQL Server database which stores the classroom data.
 I have created DTOs in order to hide the from the API users the navigation properties that are on the entity types.
+I also created a couple of integration tests.

 ### Endpoint 1: Create a teacher